webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Famine.md

 ---
 aliases:
 - Famine
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/6
 - Creature/Armor/1
 - Creature/Health/24
-title: Famine
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Famine
 Famine delighted in economic collapse and starvation before the apocalypse.
 They still spend time destabilizing survivor groups' livelihoods by direct and indirect means.
 Famine is rail thin, and carries a chain weapon with weighted, disc shaped ends that can also be used as an improvised scale.